Sustainable-Development-Hero.jpg

 OUR INTENTION

-In Puerto Los Cabos, we work to be a positive force within a broader ecosystem: we design, develop, and act with the purpose of creating an environmental, social, and cultural impact that endures.
+At Puerto Los Cabos, we work to be a positive force within a larger ecosystem—designing, developing, and acting with the goal of creating environmental, social, and cultural impact that endures.

-We seek to cultivate genuinely positive relationships with our surroundings—the local communities, nature, government, and our partners—adding value where opportunities exist and regenerating the systems around us where they have lost balance or vitality.
+We seek to foster net-positive relationships with all stakeholders—local communities, nature, government, and partners—while regenerating the systems around us wherever they have been strained or depleted.

-We envision a cultural epicenter that showcases what is possible when deep intention and consistent work are put in service of joy, creativity, inspiration, and life itself.
+We envision a cultural epicenter that shows what becomes possible when deep intention and hard work are placed in service of joy, creativity, inspiration, and life itself.

-We aspire to build a community and a gathering place that inspires great ideas and meaningful connections, generation after generation—a place whose relevance and value grow over time, radiating benefits to the region, the country, and the world.
+We strive to build a community and gathering place that will inspire great ideas and meaningful connections, generation after generation—a place whose relevance and value only grows with time, and which shares that value with the broader region and the world.

 A woman in a green shirt giving a presentation to a group of women sitting around a table outdoors at sunset.
 The woman is holding a drawing on paper, and the setting features a beach, palm trees, and covered structures.

-We come with the purpose of nurturing a culture of peace, recognizing our responsibility as stewards of a land of immense natural and cultural wealth.
+We come with the purpose of nurturing a culture of peace, and we recognize our responsibility as stewards of land with immense natural and cultural significance.

-We also honor our commitment to those who trust us—the families who have called this place home for generations, the ecosystems that surround us, our governmental allies, collaborators, and investors—working to create shared prosperity and foster social mobility through dignified opportunities, education, culture, and meaningful employment.
+We also honor our responsibility to those who trust in us—families who have called this place home for generations, the surrounding ecosystems, government partners, employees and investors—by working to create shared prosperity.

 Aerial view of a coastal area with green hills, roads, residential buildings, golf courses, and a harbor with boats in the distance.